Drop Dead Gorgeous (film)

 Drop Dead Gorgeous is a 1999 American satirical mockumentary black comedy film directed by Michael Patrick Jann and written by Lona Williams.
-It stars Kirstie Alley, Ellen Barkin, Kirsten Dunst and Denise Richards, along with Brittany Murphy, Allison Janney and Amy Adams in her film debut.
+It stars Kirstie Alley, Ellen Barkin, Kirsten Dunst and Denise Richards, along with Brittany Murphy, Allison Janney and Amy Adams in her feature film debut.
 The film follows a small town beauty pageant and the fierce, deadly lengths the contestants will take to secure the crown.

-Though the film was not a box office success and critical reviews were mixed, it has gained a following over time and has come to be regarded as a cult film.
+Drop Dead Gorgeous was released by New Line Cinema on July 23, 1999.
+Though the film was a box-office flop and critical reviews were mixed to unfavorable, it has gained a following over time and has come to be regarded as a cult film.

 Plot

 In 1995, the small, conservative town of Mount Rose, Minnesota, is preparing for their annual local qualifying pageant for the national Sarah Rose Cosmetics American Teen Princess Pageant.
 A film crew is in town to document the pageant and its lead-up.
 One of the interviewees is 17-year-old Amber Atkins, who signs up for the pageant in the hopes of winning a college scholarship and following in the footsteps of her idol Diane Sawyer.

 Among the other contestants are Rebecca "Becky" Leeman, the daughter of the richest man in town.
 Becky's mother Gladys is the head of the pageant organizing committee and a former winner.
 Because of the business connections between the Leemans' furniture store and the pageant judges, many fear the contest will be rigged.
 In the days leading up to the pageant, many odd events occur around town, such as contestant Tammy Curry being killed when her threshing machine explodes, and the death of a boy Becky liked who was interested in Amber, which is ruled as a hunting accident.
 Amber considers dropping out when her mother Annette's trailer explodes but remains in the competition to make her mother proud.
 At the dress rehearsal, a stage light knocks out contestant Jenelle Betz and renders her deaf.

 On the night of the pageant, Amber's dance costume disappears.
 She accuses Becky of stealing it and they have a fight backstage.
-Pageant choreographer Chloris Klinghagen gives Amber a new costume; however, organizer Gladys Leeman says she cannot perform as the new costume was not approved weeks earlier.
+Pageant choreographer Chloris Klinghagen gives Amber a new costume; however, Gladys says she cannot perform as the new costume was not approved weeks earlier.
 Amber's fellow contestant, Lisa Swenson, takes pity on her and drops out to give Amber her costume.
 Amber is able to perform her tap dance number and receives a standing ovation.
 For her performance, Becky sings "Can't Take My Eyes Off You" while dancing with a life-sized Jesus doll on a crucifix, which amuses and horrifies the audience.